Dawnstar (band): Formation

 Wind, born to an English father from Sunderland and Hungarian mother from Budapest, met Hamvas in the mid-1990s at the Teleki Blanka Gymnasium in Budapest, Hungary.
 In 1999 they formed Ansellia, named after the eponymous orchid, as a duo project and recorded their first demo, Eunomia.
 In 2000 Wind composed eight new tracks which were recorded in Piliscsaba.
 This demo entitled Vanity helped the band recruit Albert who was Hamvas's classmate at the Budapest Business School.
 After several concerts at local clubs, in spring 2001 the band started using the name Dawnstar, which is a combination of ″dawn″ and ″star″ as an alternative for Morning Star or Venus, instead of Ansellia.
 They gave their first concert with this new name on 13 December 2002 at the Woodoo club in Csepel.

 The early sound of the band was influenced by the grunge revolution from Seattle.
 However, later the band started to mix their sound with many different music genres such as psychedelia, post-punk and garage rock.
 In 2002 Dawnstar recorded their third demo, Under Your Wings, at the Pick-up Studios in Budapest.
 The result was a mixture of flanging verses and distorted choruses establishing the distinctive sound of the band.

 Hiatus

-The band were on hiatus from 2003-05 due to the foreign studies of the band members.
+The band were on hiatus from 2003 to 2005 due to the foreign studies of the band members.
 In 2003 Wind continued his studies at University of Trieste in Italy while Hamvas at the University of Padua in 2004.

 On 16 April 2005, Dawnstar performed at the Ecofest, organised to celebrate eco-friendly ideas by the Védegylet.
 A week before the show, Wind recruited Mitropulos as an additional musician to play the keyboard.
 Finally, Mitropulos joined Dawnstar as a permanent member in late 2005.

 In 2006 Dawnstar recorded their fourth demo entitled A Metrosexual's Confessions.

 In 2006 the band played three shows at the Erzsébetliget Theatre in Budapest.
 Before their third show on 31 November 2006, the band members were interviewed by Beatrice's lead singer Feró Nagy.

 On 30 March 2007, Dawnstar performed at the Budapest Fringe Festival.